Ecohydraulics/latex-thesis-template/README.md

 Figures should be stored in the `images` subfolder.
 Note that images with many different pixels should be in JPG format.
 Graphs with a lot of white background should be stored in PNG format, with an alpha-layer for white.
 For image manipulation, we recommend [Gimp](https://www.gimp.org).

 ### Bibtex References

 We recommend working with a citation/reference manager.
-For the domain of hydraulic engineering, you may want to work with our hydro-informatics.com zotero library: https://www.zotero.org/groups/4917569/hydro-informatics/library
+For the domain of hydraulic engineering, you may want to work with our hydro-informatics.com zotero library: [https://www.zotero.org/groups/4917569/hydro-informatics/library](https://www.zotero.org/groups/4917569/hydro-informatics/library).
+This library is occasionally updated in this repository, contained in *hydro-informatics.bib*.

 In Zotero, bibrefs can be created using the Better Bibtex Addon ([see their docs](https://retorque.re/zotero-better-bibtex/)).
 The plugin can be installed within zotero.
-For citation keys, we recommend to use the following preferences in the Better BibTex preferences (Zotero > Tools > Better BibTex > Open Better BibTex preferences... > citation keys):
+For citation keys, we recommend to use the following preferences in the Better BibTex preferences (Zotero > Edit > Settings > Better BibTex > Citation keys box):

 ```
 auth.lower + year + shorttitle(1,1).lower